-Previously Joshua Gans was the foundation Professor of Management (Information Economics) at the Melbourne Business School, University of Melbourne.
+Previously Joshua was the foundation Professor of Management (Information Economics) at the Melbourne Business School, University of Melbourne.
 He had been at the Melbourne Business School since 1996.
 Prior to that he was at the School of Economics, University of New South Wales.
 At present, Joshua is a visiting researcher at Microsoft Research (New England).

 Joshua Gans is a Professor of Strategic Management and holder of the Jeffrey S. Skoll Chair of Technical Innovation and Entrepreneurship at the Rotman School of Management, University of Toronto (with a cross appointment in the Department of Economics).
 Joshua is also Chief Economist of the University of Toronto's Creative Destruction Lab.
 Prior to 2011, he was the foundation Professor of Management (Information Economics) at the Melbourne Business School, University of Melbourne and prior to that he was at the School of Economics, University of New South Wales.
 In 2011, Joshua was a visiting researcher at Microsoft Research (New England).
 Joshua holds a Ph.D. from Stanford University and an honors degree in economics from the University of Queensland.
 In 2012, Joshua was appointed as a Research Associate of the NBER in the Productivity, Innovation and Entrepreneurship Program.